optimizeTheCurve-eu/optimizethecurve/README.md

 # optimizethecurve
-SImulator for controlling the COVID-19 epidemic
+Simulator for controlling the COVID-19 epidemic